 '''

 c

 matches the non-metacharacter c.

 \c

 matches the escape sequence or literal character c.

 matches any character.

 matches the beginning of a string.

 $

 matches the end of a string.

 [abc...]

 character class, which matches any of the characters abc...
 Character ranges are specified by a pair of

 characters separated by a -.

 [^abc...]

 negated character class, which matches any character except abc....

 r1 | r2

 alternation.
 It matches either r1 or r2.

 r1r2

 concatenation.
 It matches r1 and then r2.

 r+

-matches one or more rs.

-r

-matches zero or more rs.

-r?

-matches zero or one rs.

-(r)

 '''